 The only drawback to the “on air” is that you can’t pause, rewind, or fast forward.
 So if the free workshop is a multiple day original broadcast you’re probably only going to get a portion of it unless you pull an all nighter.
 And if you’re interested in any of the class handouts (some presenters offer ebooks, worksheets, etc as part of the official course) you’ll need to ante up and pay the course fee.
 That also gets you the downloadable videos of the entire class.
 Costs vary depending on how long the courses are and from what I can tell, they are worth every penny.
 There are also bundles that combine multiple courses in the same subject, like food photography or travel photography, for a lower cost.
 But when you consider that you’re able to hear from some of the industry leaders without having to pay for a full conference, hotel room, or airfare it’s crazy affordable.
 And the good news is that CreativeLive often has sales going, in fact they have a 50% off sale going right now, follow the link below for more information.

 I’ve RSVP’d for the upcoming “Shooting for stock photography with Geo Rittenmyer” and there are a few other courses that I’m debating about purchasing .
 Obviously I’ll be signed up “Branding Strategies to grow your business with Jasmine Star”.
 So what are you waiting for?
 Go sign up for your free CreativeLive account and get started by clicking the blue “watch now” button below!!
+And if you do decide to buy a class you can save $15 by using my link here: $15 off any Creative Live class

 I love CreativeLive so much that I joined their affiliate group, after I’d already emailed most of my photography friends about CL, oops!
 And I have to admit that I’m a little annoyed with my so-called friends (relatives even!) that had known about this gem of a site and had never shared it with me (looking at you, Maddie).
 Sigh, better late than never I guess.
 If you sign up after following my link and take a paid course I would get a small commission.
 It doesn’t cost you anything extra but those CreativeLive planners are genius, of course I would use that to sign up for more CreativeLive courses!
 But there are so many courses that are free that you can hone your skills without spending anything and I’ll still be happy that I shared the CreativeLive love!